Deck The Halls From Porch To Treetop - Christmas Lights, Christmas Tree Toppers & Christmas Angels

 I remember how he would hoist up our little sister to put "Angel-Glo" in place.

-Made of gilded and painted plastic, she had a halo that stuck out all around her - rays of stiff, clear nylon reflecting the color of the lighted bulb behind her.
+Made of gilded and painted plastic, she had a halo that stuck out all around her - threads of stiff, clear nylon reflecting the color of the lighted bulb behind her.

 We loved "Angel-Glo", named for the caption on the box in which she was purchased.
 The tree just wasn't finished until she was set carefully in place.